designreuse/KortidTol/README.md

 ##Limit Bounds

+** Note - onCameraChange is deprecated, and this method doesn't play nicely with setOnCameraMoveListener, will revisit (or remove this entirely) in the future **

 Limit the map to displaying a specific area, prevents the user scrolling away, useful if your app is local/location specific:

 ```java